“You have a light shining out of you… John… You have. It’s a gift, and it’s a sin not to use your gift, and you use it beautifully.”

 – Peter Goers ABC Radio 14/09/2004

-With Six excellent original albums to his credit, If Stones Could Talk, Old Rusty Ute, Storyteller, This Old Guitar, Flinders Ranges Magic and his Latest release Happy Days, South Australian-based singer-songwriter John O’Dea has a wealth of material to draw on.
+With eight excellent albums to his credit, “If Stones Could Talk”, “Old Rusty Ute”, “Storyteller”, “This Old Guitar”, “Flinders Ranges Magic”, “Happy Days”, “Under a Parachilna Sunset” and his latest release “A Dream And A Song”, South Australian-based singer-songwriter John O’Dea has a wealth of material to draw on.

-Since then the now retired farmer makes his living, teaching music to students, entertaining tourists and performing from his home base of Orroroo, to audiences in all parts of Australia.
+A natural performer, he released his first album of original songs in 2004.
+Since then, the now retired farmer makes his living teaching music to students, entertaining tourists and performing at festivals in all parts of Australia from his home base of Orroroo, South Australia.

-His song The Saddle, became a Golden Guitar finalist when recorded by bush balladeer Matt Manning and won People Choice bush Ballad of the Year in 2009.
+His song “The Saddle”, became a Golden Guitar finalist when recorded by bush balladeer Matt Manning and won People Choice bush Ballad of the Year in 2009.

 The “Patchwork Quilt” won the Songwriter award at the 2016 Gidgee Coal Awards and “Yesterday” won the Stan Coster Memorial Award in the comedy section in Feb 2017 at Bungendore Country Music Festival, both songs are from the Happy Days album.
-“Happy Days” is album number six and another chapter in his story.